Annali-Casanueva/annali-casanueva.github.io/pages/en/research.md

-   or are closer in time to the date of a new trigger; 2) past local police-related deaths are linked to an increase in BLM protest and online discussion after a non-local police-related death that gained national media attention 3) economic resource deprivation reduces both protest behavior and online engagement in BLM debates, suggesting the existence of a ``protest poverty trap''; 4) higher inequality increases the number of protests but not the likelihood of observing a first protest in a county that has never protested before, suggesting that unfavorable local context can be reinterpreted after exposure to a more negative narrative about it (for example during a protest); 5) more social links are related to an increase of the number of protests but
+   or are closer in time to the date of a new trigger; 2) past local police-related deaths are linked to an increase in BLM protest and online discussion after a non-local police-related death that gained national media attention 3) economic resource deprivation reduces both protest behavior and online engagement in BLM debates, suggesting the existence of a "protest poverty trap"; 4) higher inequality increases the number of protests but not the likelihood of observing a first protest in a county that has never protested before, suggesting that unfavorable local context can be reinterpreted after exposure to a more negative narrative about it (for example during a protest); 5) more social links are related to an increase of the number of protests but